GoodGuide/gg-git-hooks/README.md

 4. Then, go to the releases page on github, and edit the release you just made by pushing a tag.
 Add the contents of the `dist/` directory as individual binary attachments to the release.

+5. Edit the `goodguide-git-hooks` formula in [GoodGuide/homebrew-tap](//github.com/GoodGuide/homebrew-tap) with the new version and SHA1 of the `darwin_amd64` archive.

 [pivotal-account-settings]: https://www.pivotaltracker.com/profile#api
 [releases]: //github.com/GoodGuide/goodguide-git-hooks/releases